halllo/JOP/README.md

 How To Use
 ----------
-Just create a new .NET 4.5 Console Application and add POCO classes for your prototype domain types, like in the example below.
+Just create a new .NET 4.5 Console Application and add POCO classes that implement your domain, like in the example below.
 ```csharp
 public class Invoice
 {